fletchjp/CANCMDDC2/README.md

 The existing code has a fixed factor for acceleration and deceleration.
 I am looking into adding code developed by Paul Miller which allows the CANCAB to change the acceleration setting.

+In order to implement this I have to understand more about the codes sent by the CANCAB.
+This has lead me to the study of the MERG CBUS DCC system which I had not looked at before.

 ## Equipment

 I have two versions of the equipment.